naumvd95/KQueen-ha-kompose/README.rst

 *Kqueen OS-cluster setup:*

 p.s.
-Yep i use KubernetesQueen to deploy kubernetes environment to deploy KubernetesQueen.
+Yep i use KubernetesQueen to deploy kubernetes environment to deploy KubernetesQueen for kubernetes clusters deployments.
 Yep, its weird.
 But fun=)

 #.
 LBaaS should be configured on OS-cloud